KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 5.  **Prefer Managed Services:** Use a NAT Gateway over a self-managed NAT Instance.
 Use a Transit Gateway over a complex VPC Peering mesh.
 Let AWS handle the management, scaling, and availability.
 6.  **Secure Traffic to AWS Services:** Whenever possible, use VPC Endpoints to access services like S3, DynamoDB, or SQS.
 This keeps traffic within the AWS private network and avoids the public internet, which is more secure and can be faster.
 7.  **Monitor Your Network:** Enable VPC Flow Logs on critical VPCs.
-The logs are invaluable for troubleshooting connectivity issues, performing security analysis, and understanding traffic patterns.
+The logs are invaluable for troubleshooting connectivity issues, performing security analysis, and understanding traffic patterns. higher bandwidth, a more consistent network experience, and increased security compared to a standard VPN connection over the internet.